Millsboro, Delaware: Transportation

 Millsboro is directly served by the four-lane U.S. Route 113 and three other major highways - Delaware Route 20, Delaware Route 24, and Delaware Route 30.
 Located along the headwaters of the Indian River, there is direct access to the Indian River Bay and, in turn, the Atlantic Ocean.
 Freight rail service is provided by the Delmarva Central Railroad.
 DART First State provides bus service to Millsboro via the Route 215 bus to Rehoboth Beach and also operates a microtransit service called DART Connect that serves the Millsboro and Georgetown areas.

 Education

 It is in the Indian River School District.

+On March 8, 1883, the Delaware General Assembly created Millsboro School District 23.
+That district merged into the Indian River district on July 1, 1969.